Talesbrondani/yumupgradefriends/README.md

 | 90DaysOfDevOps          | https://github.com/MichaelCade/90DaysOfDevOps/tree/main/Days |
 | DevOps-The-Hard-Way-AWS | https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS |

-<h2>Learn by playing</h2>
+<h2>LearnByPlaying</h2>
 Dont be shy, just do it, you will have fun.
 None of the games below require you to log in, so no excuses then !

 |        **Game**      |    **Topic**      |              **Links**           |